-Currently, members of PDS LEAP are paid between \$30 and \$40 based on experience/years on the panel (current as of July 2023).
+Currently, members of the PDS panel are paid between \$30 and \$40 based on experience/years on the panel (current as of July 2023).
 This compensation is based upon PDS' compensation policy for PWLE.
 It is important to note that the United Way of Peterborough & District calculated that the living wage in Peterborough was \$19.05 per hour in 2022.